bmarti44/Cliste/README.md

 ----------
 Download/clone this project to your system.
 Use npm to install:

-npm install require-dir handlebars mongodb mongoose node-static -g
+npm install cliste && git clone https://github.com/bmarti44/Cliste.git ./

 Update settings.js to include the correct path to Cliste